What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Expand all Close all

-This type of analysis helps you understand how your digital marketing campaigns affect key performance indicators: conversion and retention rates, churn rate, revenue per user, CLV, ROI, CAC, etc.
+The idea of cohort analysis is to divide users into groups based on certain criteria and examine how the behavior of these groups changes over time.
+Cohort analysis helps you understand how your marketing efforts affect key performance indicators: conversion and retention rates, LTV, ROI, CAC, etc.